icapps/flutter-beer-app/README.md

 LoginResponseData:
   path: webservice/login
   properties:
-    access_token: string
+    accessToken: string
-    refresh_token: string
+    refreshToken: string
 LoginResponse:
   path: webservice/login
   properties:
     data: LoginResponseData
 ```

 Running `tool/model_generator.sh` will then generate the `LoginResponse` model.
-This model contains the `access_token` and `refresh_token` fields.
+This model contains the `accessToken` and `refreshToken` fields.
 These are the fields that we need to store in the `LocalStorage`.
 It will also generate JSON convertion code for this model.

 Do the same for the Login Request model which has the following parameters